OracleCodexcellent/Codex-ECA/README.md

 # Codex-ECA
-Useful codex commands for ECa and Solution Engineers.
+Useful codex commands for ECA and Solution Engineers.